 4. When using TikTok for real estate, leverage trending hashtags and music

-Once you know what information you want to share with your audience, you’ll need to decide on how to present it.
+Once you know what information you want to share with your audience, decide on how to present it.
 Use the discover tab to explore what hashtags or music are trending and which can be integrated into your own content.
 Leveraging both increases the likelihood of your videos being viewed and engaged with.
-The more this happens, the more people it is shared with through the For You Page (a curated feed based on individual user’s likes).
+The more this happens, the more people will share them through the For You Page (a curated feed based on individual user’s likes).
 Further, by using a trending hashtag or sound, the higher the chances are that your video will be served to people searching for that specific hashtag or sound, boosting engagement.
 (Outfront.kw)

-Some trending hashtags related to real estate on TikTok include:
+Below are the 20 most popular trending hashtags related to real estate on TikTok:

 5. Keep engaged, respond to comments